 The certification exam is available only in English and all references used to develop it are US based and reflective of US clinical practice.

-At Prometric testing centers throughout the United States (to include US Territories), Canada, and select international sites.
+At Prometric testing centers throughout the United States (to include US Territories), Canada, and select international locations.

 The exam questions (items) are based the content outline or blueprint.